jitsi/handbook/docs/dev-guide/ios-sdk.md

 Replace `JitsiMeetSDKTest` with your project and target names.

-Bitcode is not supported, so turn it off for your project.
+Bitcode is not provided in the prebuilt SDK, so turn it off for your project.

 The SDK uses Swift code, so make sure you select `Always Embed Swift Standard Libraries` in your project.